 However, Google has also faced some criticism for how political its workplace is, with complaints about favouritism by high-level employees and the company being extremely slow to adapt some parts of its business.
 That's in addition to the performance review system using the stack-rank system and heavily favouring product launches.
 Accordingly, it may be hard to progress your career and be promoted internally while at Google.

+Google provides an FAQ on their hiring process.
 Also, check out our ultimate guide to become a Data Scientist at Google.

 As you prepare for an interview for a data science role, potentially with FAANG, take stock of what part of the interview process you need the most help with, check out some of these resources.